 Hindi is a must if you decide to localize your game in India.
 But if you aim at reaching millions of gamers whose mother tongue is neither English nor Hindi, your target languages should include Tamil, Kannada, and Telugu.
 Indians who speak those as their first languages are predicted to be the most digitally engaged.

-In some cases, slang or so-called Hinglish (mix of Hindi and English) can be appropriate and win over Indian gamers.
+In some cases, slang or so-called Hinglish (a mix of Hindi and English) can be appropriate and win over Indian gamers.

 Localize your visuals for the Indian market (but don’t exaggerate)